From Heart to Paper Writing Workshop, Press Release

 The very first sentence introduces me to Grant who has just left the office of the Presidency.
 It seems Ex-President Grant is unlike so many other presidents who rushed to publish their memoirs as soon as they departed the White House.
 No, two-time President Ulysses S. Grant, High Military Commander of the Union Army, who defeated the renown Confederate General Robert E Lee to win the Civil War for Abraham Lincoln, “refused to trumpet his accomplishments in print” and was, in fact, too modest and unpretentious.
 As Chernow describes it, Grant was a hero in spite of himself.
 He hated boasting about himself and his wartime accomplishments.

-It was revelatory and comfortingly satisfying to me to learn intimate details of this far-sighted, faithful, loving husband and father whose lifelong love affair was with his four children and his wife, Julia, a fascinating, vivacious woman in her own right, who flourished even at the very end of what became his torturous life.
+How revelatory and comforting to me to learn intimate details of this far-sighted, faithful, loving husband and father whose lifelong love affair was with his four children and his wife, Julia, a fascinating, vivacious woman in her own right, who flourished even at the very end of what became his torturous life.

 “A flower is never opened with a hammer.” — motto of From Heart to Paper Writing Workshops